European Centre for Modern Languages: Activities

 The aim of the ECML is to "the implementation of language policies and the promotion of innovative approaches to the learning and teaching of modern languages".

 The ECML's programme, which spans four years, is determined by its member states and reflects national concerns and emerging trends in language education.
 Project-oriented work and training and advisory activities are the two main areas of the ECML programme.
 In both areas, teams of experts from Europe and around the world develop practical materials, training modules or handouts for decision-makers, teacher trainers, teachers and other interest groups.

 The current programme (2024–2027) focuses on Language education at the heart of democracy.

 European Day of Languages

 Initiated by the Council of Europe in 2001, the European Day of Languages is celebrated annually on 26 September by the Council of Europe in collaboration with the European Commission.
 It aims to raise awareness of the linguistic richness of Europe, promote cultural and linguistic diversity and encourage life-long language learning.
-The ECML coordinates this event in partnership with national relays from the 46 member states of the Council of Europe.
+The ECML coordinates this Day in partnership with national relays from the 46 member states of the Council of Europe.
 The campaign website provides free materials in more than 40 languages, including minority languages such as Basque, Frisian, Catalan and Scots.